-Mandatory state level exams are administered in Algebra I, Algebra II, English I, English II, Biology I and US History.
+Mandatory state level exams are administered in Algebra I, Algebra II, English II, English II, Biology I and US History.
 KCS policy states that the end-of course exam counts for 15% of the final course grade.
-After EOCs at end of year full credit will then be awarded for courses taken.
+After EOCs at the end of the year full credit will then be awarded for courses taken.

-9th GRADE ACADEMY FRAC Principal: Tara LaRoy Dean: Lindsay Bell and Karma McNew Counselor: Lisa Roberts
+9th GRADE ACADEMY FRAC Principal: Karyn Lee Dean: Karma Johnagin Counselor: Lisa Roberts

-The West High School freshman academy is an academic community and program for all first-time 9th graders at West High School.
-The faculty within the freshman academy consists of core subject teachers, a lead teacher, a 9th grade guidance counselor as well as a freshman administrator.
-This core support team will ensure that the class of 2023 is successful and that each student is given the chance to reach their full potential throughout their first year of high school.
+The West High School Freshman Academy (FRAC) is an academic community and program for all first-time 9th graders at West High School.
+The faculty within FRAC consists of core subject teachers, a lead teacher, a 9th grade guidance counselor as well as a freshman administrator.
+This core support team will ensure that the class of 2024 is successful and that each student is given the chance to reach their full potential throughout their first year of high school.

 The introduction of a freshman academy at West High aims to assist 9th graders in meeting and exceeding expectations concerning student attendance, discipline and learning goals.
 The teachers and support staff of the academy will diligently foster positive relationships as well as develop appropriate levels of rigor in the classrooms.
 Students will be encouraged and supported in making wise social and academic decisions through extensive self-awareness opportunities.
-The freshman counselor will counsel students on their career goals and interests, and provide detailed information on college readiness, college alternatives, and financial aid.
+The freshman counselor will counsel students on their career goals and interests, and provide detailed information on college readiness, college alternatives and financial aid.

-The West High School 9th Grade Academy is designed to help our students "start high school strong" and finish high school even stronger.
-Welcome to a wonderful and rewarding academic community, Class of 2023.
+The West High School 9th Grade FRAC is designed to help our students start high school "strong" and finish high school even stronger.
+Welcome to a wonderful and rewarding academic community, Class of 2024!

-10th GRADE ACADEMY WISE Principal: Jonathan East Dean: Nate Martin Counselor: Tabitha Rawlings
+10th GRADE ACADEMY WISE Principal: Jonathan East Dean: Hannah Johnson Counselor: Anna Brownlee

-The WISE Academy (West's Institute for Sophomore Education) is an academic community that is designed to continue the academic success of the Freshman Academy/FRAC.
+The WISE Academy (West's Institute for Sophomore Education) is an academic community that is designed to continue the academic success of the FRAC.
 There is a nucleus of core subject teachers, a lead teacher, a counselor and an administrator.
 The core nucleus will continue the mission of ensuring that each student maintains their academic success while preparing them for their Junior and Senior years.